guitmz/go-weather-indicator/README.md

 # Installation
 Either download the binary release from GitHub or run:

 `$ go get -u "github.com/guitmz/go-weather-indicator"`

+You are required to install `gdk-pixbuf` and `gtk2` in order to run this properly.

 # Usage
 `$ go-weather-indicator --city Berlin --country Germany --key API_KEY`